GeoffreyHecht/paprika/README.md

 The **analyse** mode will allows you to scan with [Soot](https://sable.github.io/soot/) your Application application, to detect contained code smells.
-If analyzing multiple apks, it is recommended to put them in a folder and pass the folder path to Paprika rather than executing it multiple times.
-This will be up to 2x times faster While in "folder mode", the arguments used to set a specific name (-n), key (-k) or package (-p) will be ignored.
+If analyzing multiple apks, it is recommended to put them in a folder and pass the folder path to Paprika rather than executing it multiple times, for better performance.
+While in "folder mode", the arguments used to set a specific name (-n), key (-k) or package (-p) will be ignored.

 After analyzing, you can use the **query** mode on your Neo4J graph to request how much code smells your application contains.